AntonIvarsson/ID2221Project/report.md

 Our approach was to build a data producer using Scala, which would produce social media messages tagged with a location which given random probability would contain COVID-19 keyword indicators.
 Then, these messages are piped to Kafka which acts as a message broker for the consumer program.
 The consumer program then consumes the messages from Kafka using Spark Streaming.
 The messages are then filtered and transformed to a compact format grid index (representing a point in Stockholm) and the counts of messages are aggregated over time.
 These counts are written to Cassandra and then finally used in the dashboard to display the counts of messages in different areas in Stockholm.

-An instruction on how to run this project is specified in the readme.md file
+An instruction on how to run this project is specified in the readme.md file.

 # Method